Herve-2476/variable-data_for_Scribus/README.md

 python run_unitary.py
 ```

 To run a project we only need to set the `working_directory` in the `app_settings.py` file.
-All the others settings should be in the `settings_unitary.py` file in the working directory (unles you want to change the default directories).
+All the others settings should be in the `settings_unitary.py` file in the working directory (unless you want to change the default directories).
 The previous command can take three arguments that you can set in the `settings_unitary.py` file but these arguments overwrite those of the `settings_unitary.py` file.

 ```bash